top of page

 Take a piece or two and make careful observations.
 Whether analysing the piece in its historical or biographical context or simply conducting a comparative visual analysis, ask questions and seek answers.

 For example, enquire about what you think is going on in a piece and why you think so.
-Be specific in your personal inquisitions, because analysis translates well into the craft of critical thinking.
+Be specific in your personal enquiries, because analysis translates well into the craft of critical thinking.

 Reflection & Self-Evaluation